informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 Note:

-- An explicit setting of `null` will turn _off_ inheritence and restore default behavior for that modele element and any of its nested elements.
+- An explicit setting of `null` will turn _off_ inheritance and restore default behavior for that model element and any of its nested elements.
 - The name_style has to be derived separately for each field e.g. one can set `underline_space=true` at the schema-level and doesn't have to set this again.

 #### Heuristics